-It is the Department's mission that our graduates will:
+It is the Department's mission that our faculty has the task of performing teaching, research, and service activities to:

 - Prepare citizens from the entire socioeconomic spectrum so that they may have (1) excellent skills in the electrical technology fields, computational fields, and related areas; (2) leadership and capacity of the continuous learning necessary to develop those skills; (3) social and environmental responsibility; and (4) appreciation of economic, ethnic, and cultural values which complete their formation. - Expand the frontiers of knowledge within the electrical and computer engineering fields and related areas. - Provide benefits obtained through teaching and research activities in service to the academic community and to Puerto Rico.